Transportation in Colombia

 Renting a car in Colombia offers many advantages for travelers wishing to explore the country.

-• Flexibility: car rental gives you the freedom to improvise.
+Flexibility: car rental lets you improvise.
 While driving, you can discover unexpected places and landscapes along the way, which can make your trip even more rewarding and memorable.

-• Comfort: traveling by car offers extra comfort, especially if you have a lot of luggage or are traveling in a group.
-You can store belongings in the trunk and enjoy a private space to relax during the journey.
+Comfort: travelling by car offers extra comfort, especially if you have a lot of luggage or are travelling in a group.
+You can store belongings in the safe and enjoy a private area to relax during the journey.

 Is driving in Colombia risky?